-- (1) If in a crime against humanity - (1) the offence is directed against a large group of persons,

-(2) the offence is committed in an especially brutal, cruel or degrading manner or

-(3) the offence is committed in an especially planned or systematic manner, and the offence is aggravated also when assessed as a whole, the offender shall be sentenced for an aggravated crime against humanity to imprisonment for at least eight years or for life.
+- (1) If in a crime against humanity - (1) the offence is directed against a large group of persons, - (2) the offence is committed in an especially brutal, cruel or degrading manner or - (3) the offence is committed in an especially planned or systematic manner, and the offence is aggravated also when assessed as a whole, the offender shall be sentenced for an aggravated crime against humanity to imprisonment for at least eight years or for life. - (2) An attempt is punishable.